desmos-labs/desmos/SECURITY.md

 * Paul | Desmos `Paul | Desmos#0380`
 * Manuel | Desmos `Manuel Turetta#8033`

+Alternatively, you can also write an email to _security@desmos.network_.

 _Please avoid opening a public Github issue or posting on social media_.